ReproducibilityInPublishing/P-RECS-2018-Enabling-Verification/README.md

 [`scripts/PRECSNumbers.py`](scripts/PRECSNumbers.py) a script to produce the reported numbers from the included database

 [`scripts/run.sh`](scripts/run.sh) a script to run the numbers analysis of the database.

+## Computational Environment

+The results published in our article were computed using python 3.6.4 in the Arch computing environment.
+The machine was a desktop with an Intel Core i7-6900K CPU, and two Nvidia GeForce GTX 1080 GPUs.